tedserbinski/www-jekyll/_posts/2008-08-21-creating-an-alpha-pager-with-views-2-and-drupal-6.md

 </li>
 </ol>

-And voilá!
+And voila!
 You can now browse by starting letter of each node.
 Add in a few more exposed filters like taxonomy terms or search and you have a powerful directory!

 That was definitely easy and Views 2 replaces its first helper module.
 What's next? :)